A Quality Management System is a requirement for medical device developers across the globe. But should you build yours with Google Drive?

 5. Are G-Drive audit trails sufficient for the FDA?

 The FDA and ISO both require developers to have a complete audit trail for all their quality documentation.
-In CFR 21 part 11 it specifies developers should have:
+Under the QMSR, which incorporates Part 11, it specifies developers should have:

-In addition to this, the FDA requires that all changes to digital documents are approved with e-signatures which must include the date, time, and ‘meaning’ of the signing event (e.g. approval, rejection, approval with conditions).
+Additionally, digital documents must be approved with e-signatures that include the date, time, and meaning of the signing event (e.g. approval, rejection).

-If you’re using third-party e-signature tools, it can require considerable extra development to append the meaning of a signature to your audit trail in G-Drive.
+If you’re using third-party tools, it can require significant extra work to append this information to your audit trail within G-Drive.

-6. Will documentation be accessible and usable in the G-Drive?
+7. Will documentation remain accessible and usable in G-Drive?

-Medical device regulations require that documents are made accessible and usable for those who need them - at the point of need.
+Medical device regulations require that documents are accessible at the point of need.

 Is Google Drive the answer?

-Google Drive is a popular and powerful tool that many businesses use successfully to store their documentation and run their companies.
+Google Drive is a popular and powerful cloud tool that many companies rely on for collaboration, document sharing, and storage.